debsindhu/debsindhu.github.io/research.md

     * **Optimal use of AI in integrative molecular approach:** to find how the AI techniques can be optimally applied to the multi-scale modeling and               simulation coupled with experiments
     * **Deriving fundamental Physics:** to understand the underneath physics of bio(macro)molecular function, activity, folding, microscopic structure and dynamic behavior at different length and time scale and whether that knowledge could lead to designing new therapeutics.
-    * **Reducing need for expensive computing and experiments using AI:** Additionally, developing AI tools to study large-scale datasets by learning the inherent hidden features of biomolecules in order to reduce the need for expensive computation or experiments.
+    * **Reducing need for expensive computing and experiments by using AI:** Additionally, developing AI tools to study large-scale datasets by learning the inherent hidden features of biomolecules in order to reduce the need for expensive computation or experiments.

 ### **Interests**